ngocuong0105/dendron-wiki/vault/journal.Politics.md

 Housing market is crazy, peak after peak.
 It feels it slows down a bit and we might reach a downturn.
 For my personal finances I would have enough money to get in the market after 2-3 years.
 Let's see if there is a downturn...

-# Fitness and health
-It is not expensive (time-wise and money-wise) to become nacepen.
-You basically pay fixed cost first 2 months to get nacepen, then you need to pay small regular costs (2,3 times per week).
-Gym helps me to be more productive when working too.
-My most efficient work periods have always been when I go to gym regularly too.
-So it is worth it.
-Abs is all about diet.

 # Thoughts on diversity and inclusion